cemoga/leaflet-challenge/README.md

-# Leaflet Project
+# Location and Magnitude of Earthquakes in the Past 7 Days

 ## Project Description
-The goal of the project is to use the `Javascript-Leaflet` library to create multiple and interactive maps using `HTML`, `CSS`, `Bootstrap`, and `Javascript`.
+The goal of the project is to display multiple and interactive maps showing the location and magnitude of earthquakes during the last 7 days around the world.
+The `Javascript-Leaflet` library, `HTML`, `CSS`, `Bootstrap`, and `Javascript` were used in the project.
 The Mapbox-API was also used to load the base maps.
 The project was divided into two steps with different levels of complexity.
 - **Step 1:**
 A single base layer and one set of data were used:
     * **Base layer:** [mapbox.streets-basic](https://docs.mapbox.com/api/maps/#raster-tiles)